tablelandnetwork/table-nft-renderer/README.md

 Use `npm mix watch` for active developement.

 By default, the Tableland NFT renderer will appear at port 8080

+## Testing

+To test, run `npm test`

+To check for formatting, you can run `npm run lint` and `npm run prettier`.

+You can fix automatically fixable issues by running run `npm run format` which will run both Prettier and Eslint.

+Remember to format your files before submitting a pull request.

 # Contributing